What Can You Do With a Master's in Biomedical Science?

 If you’re interested in pursuing or advancing a career in biomedical science, here’s a look at eight key skills that leading employers seek from job candidates.

 The ability to lead and conduct medical research projects is among the most critical skills for biomedical scientists.
-Success in this role requires an eye for detail, a willingness to ask clear questions and follow-ups, and organizational skills so that research findings and other appropriate materials are in order.
+Success in this role requires an eye for detail, a willingness to ask clear questions, and organizational skills so that research findings and other appropriate materials are in order.
 The ability to follow directions is also a valuable skill, as research may have to be completed in accordance with U.S. Food and Drug Administration (FDA) regulatory guidelines or the requirements of funding organizations such as the Department of Defense’s Congressionally Directed Medical Research Programs.

 Besides completing research, biomedical scientists also benefit from building their engineering design, project planning, design documentation, and team management skills.
 Since few research projects are done in isolation, these biomedical science skills help ensure that a researcher can complete their work with a team’s assistance and within the scope, budget, and timeline that an organization has set for a project.